 Open for Change:Stage Hamburg

-The Open for Change:Stage Hamburg places openness at the centre as a key response to societal change.
+The Open for Change:Stage Hamburg placed openness at the centre as a key response to societal change.
 Educational institutions and teachers are challenged to actively shape transformation and to take on new roles.
-Curated by the University of Hamburg and OERcamp, the stage invites participants to explore together how openness as an attitude and guiding principle can shape schools and teacher education for the future.
+Curated by the University of Hamburg and OERcamp, the stage invited participants to explore together how openness as an attitude and guiding principle can shape schools and teacher education for the future.

 The in‑person stage in Hamburg is organised by the University of Hamburg and OERcamp.